Frederick "Chip" LeMieux, Head

 Faculty: Bertrand, Browning, Chung, Dong, Ferguson, Goodwin, Hollingsworth, Kee, Lyons, Phillips, Quebedeaux, Shields, Storer, Wyman

-The overall purpose of The Harold and Pearl Dripps Department of Agricultural Sciences is to provide students with the skills required to meet the changing needs and demands of agriculture and to enable students to become active and productive members of society.
+The overall purpose of The Harold and Pearl Dripps School of Agricultural Sciences is to provide students with the skills required to meet the changing needs and demands of agriculture and to enable students to become active and productive members of society.
 More specifically, the primary objectives of the Department are:

 - To prepare students for careers in agriculture and natural resource management.